DavidePedrotti/On-Demand-SDN-Slicing/README.md

 - 10 hosts, of which one acts as a server and one as a database, numbered from h1 to h10
 - 5 switches numbered from s1 to s5

+The only hosts that can communicate with the database are the server and the reception.

 ### Slices

 The slices that can be enabled in the first topology are: